goramartin/master-thesis/docs/solutions/02-candidate-selection/candidate-selection.md

 - There could be search based on multiple options
   - label and aliases (as is done now)
   - label, aliases and description
   - label, aliases, description and additional information
+    - has cause, has effect, parts, part of, has characteristics

 - basically a document retrieval

 ## Vector search